It’s always the right time to communicate openly and honestly with your kids.

 - Discuss and reinforce the benefits of delaying sexual activity.

-- Promote birth control and STD prevention to help them avoid risky sexual behavior.
+- Promote birth control and STD prevention to help them reduce risk and protect their health if and when they become sexually active.

 - Encourage your child to evaluate their relationships.
 Reinforce that healthy relationships are built on trust and equal power.